kimbyb/kimbyb/README.md

-- 👋 Hi, I’m Sasha and I am a web developer
+- 👋 Hi, I’m Sasha and I am an aspiring  developer
-- 🌱 I’m currently learning towards a full stack path
+- 🌱 I’m currently learning some Java and Kotlin
+- 📱 Developing for Android